The Absolute Swampland: De-Sitter conjecture

 \subsection{Future perspectives}

 Asymptotically safe theories may serve as (low energy) effective theories below some trans-Planckian physics scale in the scaling regime around their respective UV fixed points.
-Above this scale they may lack the full physics of the underlying fundamental quantum gravity theory, while still being a valid QFT.
+Above this scale they may lack the full physics of the underlying fundamental quantum gravity theory,\footnote{One may also question the physical interpretability of this regime altogether \cite{Dvali:2010bf}. } while still being a valid QFT.
 In any case, this set-up includes asymptotically safe theories whose gravitational background solution of the equations of motion is AdS-like at small trans-Planckian distances, while it is de Sitter-like at large scales.
 This scenario includes QFTs which are low-energy EFTs of a string theory, as proposed in \cite{deAlwis:2019aud}, and opens the door to string theory set-ups with a trans-Planckian string scale.
 A first step towards the exploration of these exciting scenarios, would be to consider string theory on a scale-dependent background.
 Potentially, this may even reconcile string theory with de Sitter backgrounds.

 Given cosmological surveys of baryon acoustic oscillations and the resulting constraints on the equation of state of dark energy, observational statements on the flatness of scalar potentials in cosmology appear to be in sight \cite{Heisenberg:2018yae}.
 Thus, it is essential to understand whether de Sitter and near de Sitter spacetimes lie in an absolute swampland or in the relative swampland of a subset of quantum gravity theories, such that large-scale cosmological observations can constrain the small-scale structure of spacetime.